Ayushi760/Innovation-Sprint-2025/Week 2/billing-prompt-refinement.md

 3. Offer next steps or escalation when appropriate
 4. Include relevant policy information when applicable

-> _"I'll need to verify your account details.
-Please contact our billing team at `billing@xyz.com` or use the secure chat in your dashboard."_
+> _"For account-specific issues, always start with: "I'll need to verify your account details.
+Please contact our billing team at `billing@xyz.com` or use the secure chat in your dashboard.""_

 ---